aws/karpenter-provider-aws/designs/instance-type-settings.md

         1. Maintains all instance-specific information in one location
         2. Less CRDs for the user to maintain
     2. Cons
-        1. Pricing information is instance-type specific which means we are necessarily requiring a 1-1 mapping between some CRD and an instance type.
+        1. Pricing information is instance-type specific which means we are necessarily requiring a one-to-one mapping between some CRD and an instance type.
 This creates less flexibility if a user wants to describe common settings across an instance family or across an architecture type.

 **🔑 Recommendation:** Pricing information should live within the InstanceType offering requirements as it naturally fits that pricing is directly associated with a given instance type.